arosca/generator-react-spa/README.md

 ### Backbone

-Backbone.Model's and Backbone.Collection's are used as Flux stores.
+Backbone.Models and Backbone.Collections are used as Flux stores.

 ### Browserify